study-groups/js-study-group/react/copy-paste-react.md

+# Copy and Paste React

-# Single File App
+## Single File App

-A "single file app" is a self-contained, text encoded buffer that, when pasted into a browser's address URL bar, will render a responsive HTML/JS/CSS application.
+Let's say a **single file app** is a self-contained, text encoded buffer that, when pasted into a browser's address URL bar, will render a responsive HTML/JS/CSS application.

 ## Serverless React
 To run React code without a server, you need to include three packages via a content delivery network: